 5. Speed Up Issue Reporting and Response Time

-Oftentimes, hotel staff don’t have an efficient way of reporting issues to the right teams or departments before customers notice them (yikes).
+Oftentimes, hotel staff don’t have the right hotel communication system in place to share issues with the appropriate group or team before customers notice them (yikes).
 If the bulk of your issue reporting is originating from customer complaints, then that’s a clear sign there’s room to improve your internal reporting process.

 A digital workplace can help your frontline hotel staff identify and solve problems before your customers even notice.

-A mobile communication platform lets you put issue reporting directly into the hands of your frontline staff.
+A mobile hotel communication system lets you put issue-reporting directly into the hands of your frontline staff.
 Imagine how quickly maintenance repairs can be escalated if housekeeping simply had to snap a photo and submit a form from their mobile device.

 Tools like Beekeeper create a direct line between frontline staff and maintenance so on-site teams can coordinate to resolve issues before they affect the guest experience.